 “Beware of false prophets, who come to you in sheep’s clothing but inwardly are ravenous wolves.
 You will recognize them by their fruits.”
 Matthew 7:15-16

 The Lord Jesus saw through their shiny outer layer, right to their evil hearts.
-He sees them as well today and so can you if you allow the Spirit of the Lord to instruct you.
+He sees them as well today and so can you if you allow the Spirit of the Lord to instruct you, to open your eyes.
 The truth of who they are beneath can not be hidden from those who walk in His Spirit.
 Their rotten fruit will become obvious.

 “Are grapes gathered from thornbushes or figs from thistles?
 So, every healthy tree bears good fruit, but the diseased tree bears bad fruit.
 A healthy tree cannot bear bad fruit, nor can a diseased tree bear good fruit.
 Every tree that does not bear good fruit is cut down and thrown into the fire.
 Thus you will recognize them by their fruits.”
 Matthew 7:16-20

 Jesus also has very harsh rebukes for them.
 The boldest and most fearless rebukes were reserved for those who should have known better.
-The religious leaders of that time and for this time.
-The ones who used the scriptures, the Law of Moses, and their positions of power for their own evil benefit.
+The religious leaders of that time and for this time as well.
+The ones who knew the scriptures, the Law of Moses, and yet used their positions of power for their own evil benefit.
+Listen to the Lord’s scathing rebuke against them.

 “The scribes and the Pharisees sit in Moses’ seat.
 Therefore whatever they tell you to observe, observe and do, but do not do according to their works; for they say, and do not do.
 For they bind heavy burdens, hard to bear, and lay them on men’s shoulders; but they themselves will not move them with one of their fingers.”
 Matthew 23:2-4